About the Major

 - ETST 100 or ETST 131

-- Four courses selected from two of the following areas of emphasis (16 units):
+- A minimum of one ethnic studies course chosen from two of the following four areas of emphasis (8 units)

 Note: no internship courses may be counted toward the upper-division electives in ethnic studies.

-- Upper-division requirements: 20 additional upper-division units in ethnic studies chosen from courses focusing on Chicanos
+- Upper-division requirement: 20 additional upper-division units in ethnic studies chosen from courses focusing on African Americans